CoderKee/RenowApp/README.md

 (Refreshing can be done manually or upon entering the page each time)

+Both postings for requests and services will be arranged based on the most recent date of creation.

+Since Renow is a global marketplace, requests/services may be uploaded at any moment.
+Hence, it is recommended that users periodically refresh to see the latest requests/services.

 ## User flow

 The user will navigate to the **Home** screen by default after logging in, otherwise they can simply tap on the Home tab on the bottom tabs to navigate to **Home**.